JonnyTran/OpenOmics/README.rst

 * Facilitates integration of various bio-databases, multi-omics expression, genomics, and clinical data.
 * Highly flexible to different data types and missing data.
 * Provides researchers with means to consistently store and explore their experimental datasets.
 * Enables scalable performance with parallel computing, while easily configurable to deploy on both single machine and a cluster.
-(Pending)
-* Usable by both developers and scientists with its intuitive Python API and web-app dashboard interface.
+* Usable by both developers and scientists with its intuitive Python API and web-app dashboard interface (WIP).

 Credits
 -------